curlyparakeet/fox/Reggie.md

 You may use this pattern without charge, but you may not sell the pattern or use it to make a product which you sell.

-I made this using King Cole Big Value Chunky yarn with a 5mm hook.
+I made this using King Cole Big Value Chunky yarn (100g ball) with a 5mm hook.
 The colours are Spice, Black and Cream.

 ## Materials
 Yarn (I used chunky):
-- Spice (Foxy colour) (~250m) 2 x ball
+- Spice (Foxy colour) ~2.5 ball
-- Cream < 20m
+- Cream < 1 ball
--  Black < 20m
+-  Black <1 ball

 Safety eyes (but you could use stitching or buttons).
 These will need to be quite large eyes.
 The ones I used are 15mm and are too small.
 Something around the 20mm would be better.